 - Full-Time Regular Employees are those that work a normal, full-time work schedule of thirty (30) hours or more per week on a continual basis.
 These employees may be exempt or non-exempt, as defined by the Fair Labor Standards Act (FLSA).
 There is a copy of the FLSA on file in the Human Resources and Risk Management Department. - Part-Time Regular Employees are those who work less than thirty (30) hours per week on a continual basis.
-These employees may be exempt or non-exempt. - Temporary or Seasonal Employees are those who work either full-time or part-time with the understanding that their employment will terminate upon the completion of a specific assignment, which will not exceed more than six (6) months as set forth in the Affordable Care Act (ACA) guidelines.
-These employees may be exempt or nonexempt.
+These employees may be exempt or non-exempt.
+Part-Time Employees who work a minimum of 20 hours per week are eligible for County offered supplemental (e.g. life, cancer, accident, etc.) and free benefits (e.g. telehealth, wellness, etc.).
+For a complete listing of related benefits, contact your Human Resources and Risk Management Department. - Temporary Employees are those who work either full-time or part-time with the understanding that their employment will terminate upon the completion of a specific assignment, which will not exceed more than six (6) months in a calendar year as set forth in the Affordable Care Act (ACA) guidelines.
+Temporary employees are not eligible for County offered benefits, leave, or any other incentives.
+These employees may be exempt or non-exempt.
+Temporary or Seasonal County Employees do not include workers who are employed by a temporary staffing service that may be used to provide assistance to the County. - Seasonal Employees are those who work either full-time or part-time with the understanding that their employment is during an increase of business, which will not exceed more than six (6) months in a calendar year as set forth in the Affordable Care Act (ACA) guidelines.
+Seasonal employees are not eligible for County offered benefits, leave, or any other incentives.
+These employees may be exempt or non-exempt.
 Temporary or Seasonal County Employees do not include workers who are employed by a temporary staffing service that may be used to provide assistance to the County.